 Kurt Dunder in Africa (1991)

 Frank Bruun Madsen is a Danish comic artist, born in Kalundborg.
 While still in school, Madsen was already producing "funny animal" comics for the local press.
 He also made several contributions to Danish amateur fanzines.
 In 1982, he moved his drawing board to the Gimle Studio in Copenhagen, where he came to work with fellow comic artists Sussi Bech, Per Vadmand and others.
-From here, he produced his first professional comic, the 13-page 'Woody Woodpecker as Snow Clearer', published in the monthly comic book Woody Woodpecker no. 2/1985.
+From here, he produced his first professional comic, the 13-page 'Woody Woodpecker as Snow Clearer', starring the famous Walter Lantz cartoon creation, and published in the monthly comic book Woody Woodpecker no. 2/1985.

 Starting in 1984, Frank Madsen published his own comic book, 'Fried Strips' ('Stegte Striber').
 The book's three issues included his and writer Per Vadmand's epic humor series, 'The Secret of the Ice Cap' ('Indlandsisens hemmelighed'), as well as three chapters of Madsen's own superhero parody, 'The Meatball Man' ('Frikadellemanden').
 Upon the death of Helge Hall in 1983, Frank Madsen took over Hall's daily strip 'Hans and Grete' ('Hans og Grete'), which he drew until 1986.